• Home

 9. Use Your Bed Only for Sleep

 Working in bed, watching TV in bed, or scrolling your phone in bed trains your brain to associate the bedroom with wakefulness.
 This stimulus control technique is one of the most evidence-supported interventions in cognitive behavioural therapy for insomnia (CBT-I).
+Your bedroom decor and layout can reinforce this too — a calm, clutter-free space makes it much easier for your brain to switch into rest mode.

 10. Consider Magnesium Glycinate